arasharchor/android-app-thesis-yen/README.md

 2) On the Action Device, insert the same systemID within the Action Device Runtime application and push this information using the 'Send information to central hub' button.
 (You don't need yet to select any gestures you want to support, but you are allowed to.)
 3) The connection between systemID and IP address has now been confirmed and is immediately usable.
 This means the user does NOT have to reenter the IP Insertion dialog like the segment in the thesis states.

+Known issues:
+- It's important that your device's Auto-Rotate function is ON.
+(Otherwise some panels won't display properly.)